 (c) No OA member shall ever be placed in a position of unqualified authority;

-(d) All important decisions shall be reached by discussion, vote and, whenever possible, by substantial unanimity;
+(d) All important decisions shall be reached by discussion, by vote, and, whenever possible, by substantial unanimity;

 (e) No service action shall ever be personally punitive or an incitement to public controversy; and